 You Reap What You Sow

-We’ve sown into reality television stars, now we reap one as our President-elect.
-Anger and hate have infiltrated our hearts, so now it infiltrates our streets.
-We’ve sown into fear, and we reap its spirit in our everyday lives.
+As a culture, we’ve sown into reality television stars, now one is our President.
+We’ve allowed anger and hate to infiltrate our hearts, so now it infiltrates our streets.
+We’ve sown into fear, and we live fearful.

-But the powerful truth is that we can change what we see if we begin changing what we sow.
+We don’t blame the circumstances.
+We change what we see by changing what we sow.

 Do Not Grow Weary in Doing Good

-I think freedom is ultimately found in learning that we can control the seed that we choose to sow and what we give our energy to.
-My encouragement to you is to be among those who sow and give their energy to love and joy and peace and patience and kindness and faithfulness and gentleness and self-control.
+Freedom is ultimately found in learning that we can not always control the harvest, but we can control the seed that we choose to sow.
+Be among those who sow and give their energy to love and joy and peace and patience and kindness and faithfulness and gentleness and self-control.

 For those, the harvest will be rich.